sheqi/qishe.github.io/aboutme/index.md

 ### **About me**

 Qi She was born in Yangzhou (扬州), Jiangsu (江苏) province.
-He is now working as a Research Scientist at [Bytedance](https://www.bytedance.com/zh/), focusing on landing advanced machine learning, computer vision techniques in Bytedance AI products, e.g., developing ads ranking model & ads recommendation system in Douyin & TikTok.
+He is now working as a Research Scientist at [Bytedance](https://www.bytedance.com/zh/), focusing on landing advanced machine learning, computer vision techniques in Bytedance AI products, e.g., developing ads ranking model&system, computer vision solutions in Douyin & TikTok.
 He used to be a Research Scientist at [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html) from 2018 to 2020, studying statistical machine learning, deep learning with applications in computer vision, and robotics.

 ### **Education**